JianpingCAI/PlantCare/README.md

 # PlantCare

 PlantCare is a mobile application that helps users keep track of their plants and schedule reminders for watering and fertilizing.
+It is developed base on .NET MAUI, and is currently only tested on Android devices.

 ## Features